 You might hire a fantasy writer just to edit your draft.

 That’s where a professional editor comes in.
-We can take a food story and make it better.
+We can take a good story and make it better.
 We can take a good book and make it better.
 We can take a good screenplay and make it better.

 You might have chosen to write your manuscript on your own.
 And it might need improvements, not just editing.
 Maybe it’s missing something.
-Maybe there are elements that are week.
+Maybe there are elements that are weak.
 It might be the dialogue.
 Or the imagery.
 Or a sense of flare.
 Or the depth of the characters.